mulesoft-catalyst/runtime-fabric-status-utility/README.md

 * Endpoint URL: ``` http://<appurl>/fabrics/list```.
 Update ```<appurl>``` appropriately.
 * Assertions: Status Code Must equal 200

-If any of the Fabrics are Inactive, then the Assertion fails and alert will be raised with the configured notification method.
+If any of the Fabrics are Inactive, then the Assertion fails and an alert will be triggered with the configured notification methods.
 You can view the Execution detail in monitor history.
 The response code will be “503 Service Unavailable” and the response body will be as per below sample.
 ```json
 {
   "message": "ALERT!!!
 Some fabrics are in either Degraded or Disconnected State!",